swiftwasm/awesome-swiftwasm/README.md

 * [The SwiftWasm Book](https://swiftwasm.github.io/swiftwasm-book) - The primary collaborative documentation project for SwiftWasm.

+## Tutorials

+* [WebAssembly example with React and SwiftWasm](https://expressflow.com/blog/posts/webassembly-example-with-react-and-swiftwasm) - A quick overview (with [example code](https://github.com/expressflow/webassembly-example-react) provided) of how SwiftWasm code can be integrated in a React app.

 ## Libraries and frameworks

 * [JavaScriptKit](https://github.com/kateinoigakukun/JavaScriptKit/) - Swift framework to interact with JavaScript through WebAssembly.